zammad/zammad-org/src/en/gdpr.md

 ## Zammad GmbH Privacy Policy

-This privacy policy describes how your personal information is collected, used, and shared when you visit or make a purchase from https://www.zammad.org (the "site").
+This privacy policy describes how your personal information is collected, used, and shared when you visit https://www.zammad.org (the "site").

 ## Personal information we collect